valters-tomsons/PCSX2-Spectabis/README.md

+# This project is no longer maintained.
+New and better version is now found at : https://github.com/Spectabis/WPF_Spectabis
+# Thanks!

 # PCSX2-Spectabis

 Spectabis is a free custom frontend for PlayStation®2 emulator PCSX2.
 Without tinkering for hours with settings for each game or creating complicated setups for each game, Spectabis takes it all from your hands so you enjoy what matters - your games.